macias34/bookly/README.md

 - A chat / chatbot for asking about services

 ### For Service Providers:
-- Appointment management: modifying times, adding/removing services.
+- Appointment management: modifying times, adding/removing services, standby reservation list
 - Block off time for holidays or vacations.
 - Calendar view – easy and intuitive appointment overview.
 - Statistics: monitoring financials and trends.